-Also, Like in case of a ball freely rolling or sliding on the ground, the ball eventually comes to stop, because of the force of friction that acts between the ball and the ground during its movement.
-This means that if a force acts in the direction from right to left, friction acts in left to right direction and the vice versa is also true that if the force acts in left to right the friction will act in the opposite direction that is from right to left.
+Also, Like in the case of a ball freely rolling or sliding on the ground, the ball eventually comes to stop, because of the force of friction that acts between the ball and the ground during its movement.
+This means that if a force acts in the direction from right to left, friction acts in the left to the right direction and vice versa is also true that if the force acts in the left to right the friction will act in the opposite direction is from right to left.

-There are some forces which only comes into action when they are in contact with each other.
+There are some forces which only come into action when they are in contact with each other.
 It is known as the contact forces.
-It is offered by solids, liquids and also by gases, but it is maximum in the case of solids and least in the case of gases.
-The effects of friction include the gradual wearing away of things; this can be seen in examples like the uneven soles of our shoes, balding bicycle tyres and the deliberate action of rubbing sandpaper on a surface.
+It is offered by solids, liquids, and also by gases, but it is maximum in the case of solids and least in the case of gases.
+The effects of friction include the gradual wearing away of things; this can be seen in examples like the uneven soles of our shoes, balding bicycle tires, and the deliberate action of rubbing sandpaper on a surface.

 What causes Friction?